telerik/blazor-docs/components/progressbar/overview.md

 position: 0
 ---

-# Progress Bar Overview
+# ProgressBar Overview

-The Progress Bar tracks the execution of operations and displays what portion of it is completed.
+The <a href = "https://www.telerik.com/blazor-ui/progressbar" target = "_blank">ProgressBar</a> tracks the execution of operations and displays what portion of it is completed.
 For very long tasks, you can also make it [indeterminate]({%slug progressbar-indeterminate-state%}).

-## Basic Progress Bar
+## Basic ProgressBar

-To use the Telerik Progress Bar in your Blazor application:
+To use the Telerik ProgressBar in your Blazor application:
 * add the `<TelerikProgressBar>` tag.
 * set its `Value` parameter to denote how much is completed.